slatedocs/slate/source/includes/_webhooks.md

 ## Limitations

-- The following triggers will not create webhook events:

-  - Resources created/updated/deleted via our importer tool
-  - Resources created/updated/deleted via Email Bot.
-  - Organizations created automatically based on email/event interactions.
-  - Field values created/updated/deleted in automated global organization fields (i.e. location, last round raised, etc.)

-- There is a limit of three webhook subscriptions.
-If you have any questions at all regarding webhooks, please reach out to support@affinity.co.
+There is a limit of three webhook subscriptions per Affinity instance.
+If you have any questions at all regarding webhooks, please reach out to <support@affinity.co>.